Summer Time Fish Fry

 You may remember I featured it a few weeks ago on 5 Ways to Refresh your Patio for Summer.
 Well let me just reiterate what a great investment piece this is, as we dumped the water out of the base and easily moved it to the sundeck 2 flights up.
 Now we have shade all afternoon with the easy tilt angle settings.If you love my market style umbrella seen above in beige, and available in many other varieties along with the umbrella base, you can pick you one up from Abba Patio.
 Plus you can also save 10% OFF everything site wide with my special code of: Jenn10 while you are there, so be sure to check the whole site out, they have lots of great things!
 Including a great selection of outdoor patio and garden decor to get you ready for summer.

 I went with a very low key easy going beach vibe.
 Since our patio cushions are already blue they are very easy to match for all occasions.
-The patio table centerpiece is the same umbrella holder I previously created in DIY a Table Top Umbrella Holder, this year I have a selection of creeping Jenny which is a perennial from last year and red Begonias.
-I added in the sea glass colored buoy’s for a fun nautical effect.
-For the table place settings I went with my driftwood chargers and layered the blue plaid plates I purchased for Easter, along with my new patio plates purchased to match my outdoor rug last fall.
-I found the cute yellow napkin rings while on a the antiquing trip to Waco last fall and paired them with my Lemon Thyme napkins from last summers tablescape.I really wanted to tell you where all the pieces came from on this table since nothing is really new, with the exception of the salad plates.
-Everything here has been reworked and reimagined from my existing decor pieces.
-Which is really the point of purchasing classic pieces that will mix and match, over the years and serve you well through out the seasons.
+I get asked all the time about these Welcome Y’all pillows and this is my best lead for currently at the link as they are always hard to track down, but so cute for any southern decor year round.
+The patio table centerpiece is the same umbrella holder I previously created in DIY a Table Top Umbrella Holder, this year I have a selection of creeping Jenny which is a perennial and continues to come back from year to year pared with red Begonias and some purple petunias, this season.
+I added in the sea glass colored buoys for a fun nautical effect.
+For the table place settings I went with my driftwood chargers and layered the Gingham Blue plaid plates I purchased for Easter along with my new patio plates purchased to match my outdoor rug from Wayfair.
+I found the cute yellow napkin rings while on a the antiquing trip to Waco last fall and paired them with my Lemon Thyme napkins from last summer’s tablescape.I really wanted to tell you where all the pieces came from on this table since nothing is really new, with the exception of the salad plates.
+Everything here has been reworked and re-imagined from my existing decor pieces.
+Which is really the point of purchasing classic pieces that will mix and match, over the years and serve you well throughout the seasons.
 Which is my mantra of ” Good Design Never Goes Out Style”.So let’s take a second to talk about the refreshments.
 It is hot outside, so ice cold drinks will be a priority.
 For this reason you will want to make sure that you have plenty of beverages and adequate water as well.
-Since we are beach themed and doing seafood, I went with a basic lemon water in a large pourable/refillable carafe on the table.
+Since we are beach themed and doing seafood, I went with a basic lemon water in a large refillable carafe on the table.
 For the adult beverage I decided to roll the bar cart out for an appearance on the deck.
 That is probably the handiest part of a bar cart, that they can be set and travel to other locations, on the same floor.
 My honest thoughts on bar carts are choose them wisely.
 Unless you have an elevator or they have heavy duty wheels, they are not really able to travel many places in your home.
-However this particular bar cart, is collapsible so it folds down easily like a luggage cart, to move among floors or even pack up to travel to the vacation home.
-Today on the bar cart we have the fixings for a Lemony Spritzer which is super easy to make.
+However, this particular bar cart is collapsible, so it folds down easily, like a luggage cart, to move among floors or even pack up to travel to the vacation home.
+It is also great if you have pool or outdoor kitchen area located on separate level, since it so easy to transport up and down stairs.
+Pro Tip- Always look for items that can pull double duty in places, while you may love a trendy bar cart with cool shapes and lines you may be stuck with it in one location; or find that it is difficult to relocate into your spaces.
+Which limits your actual usage of the item, making it less effective overall.
+So weigh out pretty verses functional.

 - 3 oz Vodka

-- Shake with Ice and Serve with a lemon slice
+- Shake with Ice and Serve with a fresh lemon slice

 Southwestern Corn Fritters